 In the case of a 'vis major' event, airlines have the right to not pay the compensation above for cancellations and delay.
 But they still should provide you with assistance like accommodation or rebooking.

 The most well-known vis major, or extraordinary circumstances, is poor weather conditions.
 But they can also be traffic management decisions or security risks.
 Still, the airline must prove that the delay or cancellation was linked to these extraordinary circumstances and also that it could not have been avoided.

 If you haven’t already booked a flight, why not consider other options?

 You won't be alone.
 Advantage Travel Partnership has revealed that one-third of calls to its members were from customers anxious about travel.

-“Understandably customers are concerned about being able to travel without incident in the immediate future and in the summer.
+“Understandably customers are concerned about being able to travel without incident in the immediate future...
 The current situation is damaging still-fragile customer confidence,” leisure director Kelly Cookes told Travel Weekly.